 If you have a family member struggling with addiction, you naturally want to help.
 You need to understand what that person is going through and have a good understanding of addiction before you really help them.
 Addiction is complicated, and requires a careful approach otherwise you could end up making the situation worse.

 First, you will not be able to change their behaviour.
-Manipulating or threatening an addict is not going to work.
+Manipulating or threatening a person is not going to work.
 The importance here is that you change your behaviour – how you interact and with an alcoholic.
 By doing this, you are putting yourself in control.
 Show your support for them as best you can and let them understand that you will support them if they choose to quit.
-You cannot directly convince an addict to quit, but you can influence their behaviour and decisions, without threats, manipulations and intimidation.
+You cannot directly convince a person to quit, but you can influence their behaviour and decisions, without threats, manipulations and intimidation.

-It is important to let an addict know that you care and have shown them that help is available.
+It is important to let a person know that you care and have shown them that help is available.
 An intervention may work in some cases and in others not.
-It is not a switch that can be forced on and off in an addict, but it can be a way of guiding an addict towards recovery.
+It is not a switch that can be forced on and off in an addict, but it can be a way of guiding a person towards recovery.
 You need to understand what the goal of the intervention is and make sure that your expectations are not set very high, and that you continue to show support the whole time.

 It is difficult to stand by and what someone fighting a disease like addiction, but it is important to understand how to deal with it.
-Ask a counsellor or someone at a treatment centre to guide you in the most appropriate way of helping an addict deal with their disease.
+Ask a counsellor or someone at a treatment centre to guide you in the most appropriate way of helping a person deal with their disease.